jordyeggermont-xo/European-Space-Technology-Manufacturers/README.md

 before, when the EU could rely on the hegemonic role of the USA and the military support of the NATO alliance.

+---
+### References

+> **Eggermont, J., Drieskens, E., & KU Leuven.
+Faculteit Sociale Wetenschappen.
+(2023).** *The EU’s strategic autonomy in the space domain: a case study on the strategic dependencies within the EU space capacity*.
+KU Leuven.
+Faculteit Sociale Wetenschappen.
+Opleiding Master of Advanced Studies in European Policies and Public Administration.